Higgs Phases and Boundary Criticality: Introduction

-Condensation of charged matter in gauge theories, governed by the Anderson-Higgs mechanism \cite{andersonPlasmonsGaugeInvariance1963, englertBrokenSymmetryMass1964, higgsBrokenSymmetriesMasses1964, guralnikGlobalConservationLaws1964}, is one of cornerstones in physics.
-It plays a key role in our understanding of superconductivity phenomenon and clarifies the nature of electroweak interactions within the Standard Model of particle physics.
-One question which has stood the test of time is the relationship between the Higgs and confined phases of a gauge theory.
-Let us illustrate this with the 4D compact U(1) gauge theory, described in terms of a U(1) vector potential $A_\mu$, i.e. Maxwell theory with magnetic monopoles.
-In the pure gauge theory at weak coupling there is a deconfined phase in which static electric charges interact via a $1/r$ Coulomb potential mediated by a gapless photon, while at strong coupling the theory enters a confined phase, via the proliferation of magnetic monopoles, where static electric charges interact via a linearly rising potential.
-If we couple the gauge field to a charged scalar Higgs field, then the Higgs field may condense, leading to a Higgs regime where the photon becomes massive.
-Can the Higgs regime be sharply distinguished from the confined regime?
-For a Higgs field in the fundamental representation of the gauge group, i.e. one carrying elementary charge, it is generally understood that the Higgs and confined regimes are actually the same phase, i.e. they are not separated by any thermodynamic bulk phase transition, as shown in~\cite{osterwalderGaugeFieldTheories1978, fradkinPhaseDiagramsLattice1979}.
+The Anderson-Higgs mechanism~\cite{andersonPlasmonsGaugeInvariance1963,englertBrokenSymmetryMass1964, higgsBrokenSymmetriesMasses1964, guralnikGlobalConservationLaws1964}, i.e. the condensation of charged scalar matter in gauge theories, is a cornerstone of physics.
+It plays a key role in our understanding of superconductivity phenomena and the nature of electroweak interactions within the Standard Model of particle physics.
+Two closely related questions about this mechanism have stood the test of time and continue to generate significant interest: First, what is the gauge-invariant order parameter characterizing Higgs phases~\cite{frohlichHiggsPhenomenonSymmetry1980}?
+Second, what is the distinction between the Higgs and confined phases~\cite{fradkinPhaseDiagramsLattice1979}?
+Let us illustrate this with the 4D compact U(1) gauge theory, i.e. Maxwell theory with magnetic monopoles.
+In the pure gauge theory there is a deconfined phase at weak coupling in which static electric charges interact via a $1/r$ Coulomb potential mediated by a gapless photon.
+At strong coupling, the proliferation of magnetic monopoles drives the system into the gapped confined phase, where static electric charges interact via a linearly rising potential.
+On the other hand, if we couple the gauge field to a charged scalar Higgs field, then the Higgs field may condense, driving a transition from the gapless deconfined phase to a gapped Higgs phase via the Anderson-Higgs mechanism.
+Can these two gapped regimes be distinguished, and if so by what order parameter?
+For a Higgs field in the fundamental representation of the gauge group, i.e. one carrying elementary charge, it is generally understood that the Higgs and confined regimes are actually the same phase, i.e. they are not separated by any thermodynamic bulk phase transition~\cite{osterwalderGaugeFieldTheories1978, fradkinPhaseDiagramsLattice1979}.
 This Higgs-confinement continuity is believed to be true in generic models with a gauge group $\G$ coupled to a scalar Higgs field in the fundamental representation, including both discrete and continuous Abelian and non-Abelian gauge groups~\cite{fradkinPhaseDiagramsLattice1979}.